 2. Use your research to introduce yourself to the breeder.
 It is exceedingly unhelpful for an inquiry to consist solely of "we want a Blenum Cavy girl, how much?"
 If your main concern is the price of a puppy, and you haven't done enough research to spell the breed or its colors correctly, your inquiry will not be taken seriously.
 An initial inquiry should consist of detailed information about you, your family, your lifestyle, your dog experience, and any other information that helps illustrate why a Cavalier or an ETS is the right choice for your family.

-3. Initial inquires should come to me via email.
+3. Initial inquiries should come to me via my contact form on this page (below).
+Having inquiries in writing, in one format, and arriving in one location, REALLY helps keep me organized.
 Recently, due to the huge volume of inquiries, I am generally able to reply on weekends only.
 I NEVER reply to inquiries that come across social media platforms, as I consider that completely inappropriate.
 I also never take initial inquiries via telephone, and my voicemail greeting indicates this.
 My dogs are not my source of income; I work full-time to support myself and the dogs, and I simply do not have 6-8 hours per week to spend on the phone with everyone who calls.
 However, I always schedule a phone call with prospective homes after we connect and have a conversation via email first.

 5. Please be patient and understand that this is my hobby and biology isn't perfect; breeding dogs comes with both joy and sorrow.
 Puppies sometimes die, and sometimes I can't do a breeding I planned.
 I do not "fill orders" for others or do breedings based on anyone's needs except my own - I always do a breeding when the goal is for me to keep a puppy or puppies for myself.
 Cavaliers and ETS are toy breeds and do not generally have large litters.
 A litter of 3-4 is average and they frequently require around-the-clock neonatal care for the first couple of weeks.